gospacedev/mail-checker/README.md

 # Hamster
->A mail checker

-## How does it work
-It scans the inputted domain and checks if it has DMARC, SPF Record, and a Mail Server
+A mail checker, it checks the domain if it has a DMARC, a SPF Record, and a Mail Server

 ## Usage
 You can simply run it as: